 Coming To A Creative Agreement

 The problem with going to court is that the parties are putting their lives in the hands of a judge who actually knows very little about them.
 It is possible that neither party is going to walk away with an order that makes them happy.

-The chances of the parties being more satisfied with the final result is higher with mediation.
-The reason for this is the parties are able to come to an agreement that they want, one that that they helped create, and one that they are more likely to keep up with in the long run.
+The chances of the parties being more satisfied with the final result are higher with mediation.
+The reason for this is the parties are able to come to an agreement that they want, one that they helped create, and one that they are more likely to keep up with in the long run.

 Call Kelli J Malcolm Today

 Divorce is complicated and can be a stressful matter for anyone, and we are here to help you through the process.
-Call the Law Offices of Kelli J Malcolm today for your free 30 minute phone consultation at 720-261-7287.
+Call the Law Offices of Kelli J Malcolm today for your free 30-minute phone consultation at 720-261-7287.